gitlocalize/feedback/.github/ISSUE_TEMPLATE.md

 - https://github.com/gitlocalize/feedback/labels/bug

 and verify the issue you're about to submit isn't a duplicate.
-Please make separate posts for each feature request, or bug report.
+Please make separate posts for each feature request or bug report.
 Please remove this notice if you're confident your issue isn't a duplicate.

-If you require more general support please send emials: info[@]gitlocalize.com
+If you require more general support please send emails: info[@]gitlocalize.com

 ------